 It’s a familiar situation: your empty suitcase is open on the floor and your room is a whirlwind.
 Sure, you've found your ideal teach abroad program and you've snagged your TEFL certification.
 Packing for travel can be tough, but what about when you’re planning for life abroad as an ESL teacher?
 What extra items should you bring along to ensure your classroom presence is a success?

 It’s the most surefire way to grab students’ attention.
-Check if your classroom has a way to play music, and then load up your iPod with a classroom playlist or burn a few CDs.
+Check if your classroom has a way to play music, and then load up your phone or Spotify account with a classroom playlist, and perhaps pack a small bluetooth speaker if you have one on hand.
 When you first arrive, survey your students to find out their favorite songs or bands.
 You can use this information to find songs they’ll like that will teach different concepts.
 For instance, Bruno Mars’ “Count on Me” is a great way to practice “if” phrases in the 1st conditional tense.

 From celebrities to breaking news, visual images and recognizable faces draw us in.
 You can use video clips to introduce a lesson or as the entire day’s activity.
 Since over 70 percent of communication is non-verbal, videos help students learn and understand English through body language and facial expressions.

 Lesson plan idea: For an activity on describing people, moods, and personalities, show several clips from famous movies - I recommend Pirates of the Caribbean, Ratatouille, and Harry Potter.
-Have each group brainstorm as many accurate adjectives as possible to describe the charater and scene.
-This activity can help students to understand the subtelties between different words, like “angry” and “frustrated.”
+Have each group brainstorm as many accurate adjectives as possible to describe the character and scene.
+This activity can help students to understand the subtleties between different words, like “angry” and “frustrated.”